krolltravel.com banner

 Photo © Barb & Ron Kroll

-Fall bird migrations also draw birders to Point Pelee.
+Fall migrations also draw birders.
 Autumn is the best time to see hawks and raptors.
 In the Point Pelee Visitor Centre, you can learn about predicted departure dates for species like sharp-shinned hawks, northern harriers and Cooper's hawks.

 Mississippi and Atlantic bird flyways converge at Point Pelee, bringing birds that migrate north in waves, with warm weather fronts.
 Cold or wet weather can ground the migrating birds, resulting in the descent of thousands of white-throated sparrows, northern orioles and red-breasted mergansers.

 Point Pelee National Park Visitor Centre keeps lists of arrival and departure times for each bird species.
-Birders can report daily bird sightings on a list.
+Visitors can report daily bird sightings on a list.

 Point Pelee is called the Warbler Capital of North America.
 Birders have spotted more than 40 warbler species in one day, including rare hermit warblers and yellow-throated warblers.

-Although it is easy to see common species, like blue jays, spotting birds blown off-course and one-time sightings of rare bird species is the ultimate thrill for Point Pelee birdwatchers.
+Although it is easy to see common species, like blue jays, spotting birds blown off-course and one-time sightings of rare bird species is the ultimate thrill.

-Rare bird species, sighted and ticked on the lists of Point Pelee bird watchers, include the Mississippi kite and the Iceland gull.
-Lucky individuals have also focused their binoculars and birding scopes on the scissor-tailed flycatcher, identified by its long black and white tail, pink belly and sides.
+Species of rare birds sighted and ticked off the lists of Point Pelee birdwatchers, include the Mississippi kite and the Iceland gull.
+Lucky individuals have also focused their binoculars and scopes on the scissor-tailed flycatcher, identified by its long black and white tail, pink belly and sides.

 Designated by UNESCO as a Wetland of International Significance, Point Pelee covers 4,000 acres, mostly marshland.
 Other habitats include Carolinian forest, swamp forest, cedar savannah, ponds, dry forest and overgrown fields.
-Point Pelee beaches, on both sides of the peninsula, are good places to look for terns, gulls and shorebirds.
+Beaches on both sides of the peninsula are good places to look for terns, gulls and shorebirds.

 Point Pelee trails range from 0.5 to four kilometers, in length, and take 15 minutes to two hours to walk.
 Bird watchers frequently see red-wing blackbirds from the Marsh Boardwalk, which has an observation tower and telescopes.